Loubrains/FuzzyMatcher/README.md

 - Tooltips (for what exactly?)
 - Make buttons size properly (all the same rectangles)

-### Comments and documentation

 ### Future:

-- Unit tests.
-- Maybe an auto mode? i.e. auto-match and categorize for each category in the list, for a pre-defined threshold.
+- Maybe an auto mode? i.e. auto-match and categorize for each category in the list, for a pre-defined threshold
+- Documentation (e.g. docstrings)
+- User guide for the end user
+- Environment Setup Script
+- Unit tests and GUI tests
+- Logging
+- Dependancy update tool
+- Dockerfile